PS Gem: Later life

 On 6 November 1948, the Gem struck a snag near Cal Lal, New South Wales, resulting in a break of the planking of the forward hold on the port side.
-Captain G Makin navigated the vesel toward the Victorian bank, where she sunk in 15 feet of water.
+Captain G Makin navigated the vessel toward the Victorian bank, where she sunk in 15 feet of water.
 A line was run to a nearby tree to prevent the vessel slipping further into the water.
 The boat's dinghy was used to ferry passengers to the New South Wales bank, and the nearby Kilcurna Station lent their boat to assist in the removal of passengers.
 Of the sixty passengers aboard, only one perished.
 C M Smith, aged 73, was found in his cabin having died of shock (he was said to have "been convalescing").
 The damage to the Gem was not found to be excessive; her stern was slightly damaged and the hole in her side was eighteen by nine inches in size.
 The vessel was hauled onto dry land on the Victorian bank for repairs, and she was refloated on 20 November.
 She was unable to travel under her own steam, and was towed to Mildura for repairs.
 The repairs were finally completed by September 1949, at a cost of £3000.

 The Gem was inspected and recommissioned, sailing from Mildura downstream on 26 September 1949.
 Despite this, regular services soon ceased, and then end for the Gem came when the Murray Shipping Company went into liquidation in 1952.
 After changing hands twice, the Gem was purchased by A H Wilkins, who had her taken on her final voyage under her own steam from Morgan to Mildura.
 Here she remained tied up below Lock 11.
 In 1962 the Gem was sold to the Swan Hill Folk Museum (now the Pioneer Settlement) for £4000.
 She left Mildura for the last time on 1 October 1962, towed by the PS Oscar W. The journey was initially expected to take only ten days; however, due to the low state of the river the vessels were help up, the resulting journey taking nine months.
 The Gem now rests within a dam at the Pioneer Settlement, without an engine.
 She's had a range of uses since arrival, including being used as an art gallery, museum office, caretaker's flat and Australia's first bush-tucker restaurant.
 In more recent years, the Gem has been completely restored with fresh paint and upgrades, including the removal of all the art gallery and restaurant fittings.